Home > Heads Up > What Are the Disadvantages of Hair Fibers?

 Do hair fibers fall off or rub off?
 Some can transfer if you touch your hair, sleep on it, wear a tight hat, or get caught in heavy rain.
 A hold spray and avoiding fiddling with your hair greatly reduce this.

-Why do some hair fibers turn green when you sweat?
-Cheaper fibers colored with water-soluble dyes can leach color when wet, and the runoff can look green.
+Why do some hair fibers turn green when you sweat? keratin hair fibers such as Toppik is colored with water-soluble dyes, they leach color when wet, and the runoff can look green.
 Fibers colored with mineral or iron-oxide pigments — often plant-based cotton ones — resist this.
 Test with the glass-of-water method before buying.

 Are hair fibers worth it despite the disadvantages?
-For people with thinning (not bald) hair who want instant fullness without a procedure, usually yes — most downsides are minor or avoidable with a quality product and good technique.
+For people with thinning (not bald) hair who want instant fullness without a procedure, usually yes — most downsides are minor, manageable, or avoidable with a quality product.
 They're not worth it if you need to cover bald scalp or want to actually regrow hair.

 Can hair fibers survive swimming or heavy rain?
 No — heavy water will wash them out.
-Light rain and normal sweat are manageable, especially with a hold spray.
-For swimming or downpours, you need products with better water-resistance, such as Caboki 10X Hair Powder
+Light rain and normal sweat are manageable, especially with a hold spray, but for swimming or downpours, you need products with better water-resistance, such as Caboki 10X Hair Powder

 • “From a distance and even really close up no one knows!
 I have just ordered more!
 I feel like Elaine on Seinfeld with the sponges!
 I want to stock up just in case something happens and it's not available at some point!”— Verified Buyer